forrust/basic_crud/README.md

 # basic_crud
-Created with jquery, bootstrap, bootstrap-table and ajax
+Created with PHP (PDO functions), jquery, bootstrap, bootstrap-table and ajax

   Simple example of create, read, update and delete system with jquery ajax calls.